-Components of Long-Term Equity Incentive Compensation What It Is Why We Use It 2020 Weighting Regular-cycle PSUs (performance share units), granted March 2020 Opportunity to receive a specified number of shares based on achievement of performance objectives determined by our Compensation Committee.
-Include an additional one-year service requirement following the end of the Focuses our NEOs on the achievement of key financial operating objectives over a multi-year period.
-Adjusted EPS growth and Adjusted ROIC targets align NEOs' interests with shareholders.
-Serves as a retention CEO: 75% of total target March 2020 equity award Other NEOs: 33.3% of total target March 2020 equity award Regular-cycle RSUs (restricted share units), granted March 2020 performance period.
-Right to receive a specified number of shares at the time the award vests.
+Components of Long-Term Equity Incentive Compensation What It Is Why We Use It 2021 Weighting Regular-cycle PSUs (performance share units), granted June 2021 Opportunity to receive a specified number of shares based on achievement of performance objectives determined by our Compensation Committee.
+Focuses our NEOs on the achievement of key performance objectives over a multi-year period.
+Serves as a retention incentive.
+CEO: 60% of total target June 2021 equity award Other NEOs: 33.3% of total target June 2021 equity award Includes an additional service requirement following the end of the performance period.
+Regular-cycle RSUs (restricted share units), granted June 2021 Right to receive a specified number of shares at the time the award vests.
 Value fluctuates with the price of our ordinary shares.
-Vests in annual installments over three years. incentive.
+Vests in annual installments over three years.
 Aligns our NEOs' interests with those of our shareholders.
 Serves as a retention incentive.
-CEO: 25% of total target March 2020 equity award Other NEOs: 66.7% of total target March 2020 equity award Retention PSUs, granted July 2020 Opportunity to receive a specified number of shares based on achievement of performance objectives determined by our Compensation Committee.
-Vests in one installment two years from the grant date.
-Focuses our NEOs on achievement of important operational goal of keeping ships ready to return to service.
-Reinforces retention with cliff vesting.
-CEO: N/A Other NEOs: 33.3% of total target July 2020 equity award
+CEO: 40% of total target June 2021 equity award Other NEOs: 66.7% of total target June 2021 equity award